moritzbuck/moritzbuck.github.io/SLU_basics_of_metagenomics_analysis_2019/pages/tutorial_assembly.md

 > Any particular feelings about the obtained assemblies?
 Also, what about the plot?!

+One other way to check out an assembly is to inspect the k-mer graph.
+Bandage is a cool tool to do that!

+> Install Bandage and use [this](https://github.com/voutcn/megahit/wiki/Visualizing-MEGAHIT's-contig-graph) to inspect your assembly!

 #### Alternate assembly.

 So we are "lucky" our assemblies look kinda nice ... we can now make some other assemblies.
 We could normalize the reads to remove micro-diversity and errors.
 We could split the reads into different subsets (e.g. eukaryotic and prokarotic for example).
 Or coassemble multiple libraries together.